Focused athlete training with calm composure, representing discipline, resilience and recovery.

 5. Rest without guilt when your energy needs renewal.

 Mental Fortitude is the art of balance.
-It is the intersection of strength and compassion, of fire and calm.
-It is the daily decision to move forward with integrity even when no one is watching.
+It is the intersection of strength and composure, effort and renewal.
+It is the daily decision to move forward with integrity, even when no one is watching.

 You do not need to be fearless to be fortified.
 You only need to stay.
 To keep showing up.
-To let the struggle shape you instead of break you.
+To let pressure shape you instead of break you.

-A fortified mindset is not built overnight.
-It is built moment by moment, choice by choice, discipline by discipline.
+A fortified mindset is built moment by moment, choice by choice, discipline by discipline.

 That is Mental Fortitude.